Siyolise21/WEB-DEVELOPMENT-POE-2/README.md

 Gqeberha and bonded over shared passion for uplifting communities.

+#### PART 1 :
+Part 1 is simply a proposal explaining the purpose of my website,more information about what is required to fix the existing website organisation that i have choosen,website goals and objectives,design and user experience etc

+#### PART 2 :
+Part 2 consists of CSS Styling to add more colours and styles to the website,we are slowly moving away from the website being basic as we are implementing various user interactions

+#### PART 3 :
+Part 3 coming soon

 #### WEBSITE GOALS AND OBJECTIVES:
 I would like for the website to attract potential investors to this organisation, more people to